PennLINC/babs/docs/source/walkthrough.rst

 In this folder, there is a file called ``num_nonhidden_files.txt``.
 This is the result from toy BIDS App, which is the number of non-hidden files in this subject.
-Note that for raw BIDS dataset, toy BIDS App counts at subject-level, even though current dataset is multi-session dataset.
+Note that for raw BIDS dataset, toy BIDS App counts at subject-level, even though current dataset is a multi-session dataset.

 ..  code-block:: console